derinmetcalfe/quantst/readme.md

 2. **Direct Simulation of Terminal Prices**: In the Monte Carlo Simulation, terminal asset prices are simulated directly, reducing computational overhead by avoiding full path simulations for European options.

-3. **Memory Optimization in Binomial Tree Model**: Memory usage is significantly reduced by using minimal arrays to store option prices during backward induction, instead of constructing the entire binomial tree.
+3. **Memory Optimisation in Binomial Tree Model**: Memory usage is significantly reduced by using minimal arrays to store option prices during backward induction, instead of constructing the entire binomial tree.

-4. **Vectorized Operations with NumPy**: Utilized NumPy's vectorized operations across all models for efficient numerical computations, enhancing execution speed.
+4. **Vectorised Operations with NumPy**: Utilised NumPy's vectorised operations across all models for efficient numerical computations, enhancing execution speed.

 5. **Unified Pricing Method**: The base `OptionPricingModel` class now requires only a single abstract